ThomasJanUta/oberion/README.md

 ### Customize HTML

 This project uses [React JSX](https://reactjs.org/docs/introducing-jsx.html) and JavaScript to define the browsers HTML in the [src/pages](src/pages) and [src/components](src/components) folder.
-If you have no experience with React it is not recommended change the JSX code.
+If you have no experience with React it is not recommended to change the JSX code.

 If you want to continue receiving content updates from your Steam page the JSX code must remain intact.